Derek Chauvin should not have knelt on George Floyd’s neck after he stopped resisting, former sergeant testifies

 “He seemed broken,” she added.
 “He seemed so sad.
 He didn’t have the same kind of bounce that he had.
 He was devastated.”

 Ross recalled the first time she met Floyd.
 She told the court how she was waiting on her son’s father in the lobby of a Salvation Army shelter when she first noticed a security guard walking up to her.
-She was upset and tired, but was comforted by the “great, deep Southern voice” that came from the man’s mouth.
+She was upset and tired, but was comforted by the man’s “great, deep Southern voice.”

 “He’s like, ‘Sis, are you okay, sis?’
 I said, ‘No, I’m just waiting for my son’s father.’
-He said, ‘Can I pray with you?’” she testified.
+He said, ‘Can I pray with you?’ ” she testified.
 “I was so tired, and we had been through so much … and this kind person coming up to me saying, ‘Can I pray with you?’ when I felt alone in this lobby, it was so sweet.”

-Ross said she had lost faith in God around that time, and that Floyd gave new life.
+Ross said she had lost faith in God around that time, and that Floyd gave her new life.

-Ross was the first person called in the the who personally knew Floyd.
+Ross was the first person called in the trial who personally knew Floyd.
 Her testimony was designed not only to humanize Floyd but to contrast the defense narrative of him as out-of-control and dangerous.
 The talk about his struggle with substance abuse was to establish for the jury his tolerance for opioids as prosecutors begin to challenge Chauvin’s theory of the case.

 Chauvin’s defense has argued that Floyd did not die because of the former officer’s knee but rather from a combination of underlying health issues, adrenaline rushing through his body and a drug overdose, citing an autopsy that recorded high levels of fentanyl and other substances in Floyd’s system.